cedar-team/panther-cache-tools/README.md

 ## Why?
 Why should this matter to me?
 Well, Panther, as a SIEM, takes a fundamentally different approach to most other SIEM tools.
 They run detection logic on each log, and each detection is Python.
-This means that you have a LOT of flexibilty.
+This means that you have a lot of flexibilty in your logic.

 But what if I want to maintain state on my realtime detections?
 Panther solved this by implementing "[caching](https://docs.panther.com/writing-detections/caching)".
 Caching is an abstracted [AWS DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Introduction.html) interface that allows you to store and manipulate key/value pairs and dictionaries directly from detection code.
 For example, in Python :